What are overlays?

 If you choose a position that is aligned with an edge (Top Left, Top Center, etc.), you will then notice the option to set a pixel distance from each edge.

-Reverse transition on Close link: If selected, your transition will animate on both open and close of the overlay.
+- Reverse transition on Close link: If selected, your transition will animate both when opening and closing the overlay.

 You can now preview your prototype to test your overlay interactions.